 We believe we have built a strong reputation for the quality and breadth of our product and service offerings as part of the total experience that guests enjoy in our centers.
 We believe we must protect and grow the value of our brand to continue to be successful in the future.
 Any incident that erodes guest trust in or affinity for our brand could significantly reduce the value of either.
 As we are concerned with the foregoing, we do not control the production process for the products we sell.
 We may not be able to identify a defect in a product we purchase from a manufacturer before we offer such product to our franchisees or for resale.
 In many cases, we rely on representations of manufacturers and fillers about the products we purchase for resale regarding the composition, manufacture and safety of the products, as well as the compliance of our product labels with government regulations.
 Our and our franchisees sale of certain products exposes us and our franchisees to potential product liability claims, recalls or other regulatory or enforcement actions initiated by federal, state or foreign regulatory authorities or through private causes of action.
 Such claims, recalls or actions could be based on allegations that, among other things, the products sold by us or our franchisees are misbranded, contain contaminants or impermissible ingredients, provide inadequate instructions regarding their use or misuse, or include inadequate warnings concerning flammability or interactions with other substances.
-Claims against us or our franchisees could also arise as a result of the misuse by purchasers of such products or as a result of their use in a manner different than the intended use.
-We and our franchisees may be required to pay for losses or injuries actually or allegedly caused by the products we sell and to recall any product we sell that is alleged to be or is found to be defective.
+Claims against us or our franchisees may be required to pay for losses or injuries actually or allegedly caused by the products we sell and to recall any product we sell that is alleged to be or is found to be defective.
 Furthermore, such claims could have an adverse impact on our and franchisees reputation.